yaozengwei/model_profiling/README.md

 In this experiment with wait=10, warmup=10, active=20, repeat=2, pytorch profiler will skip the first 10 iterations,
 start warming up for 10 iterations, record the following 20 iterations.
 In total, the cycle repeats twice.

-We warp the code for each module we want to record in separate labelled context managers using `profiler.record_function("label")`.
+We wrap the code for each module we want to record in separate labelled context managers using `profiler.record_function("label")`.
-You can modify it manually in the codes such as `model.py` and `conformer.py`.
+You can modify it manually in the code such as `model.py` and `conformer.py`.

 The labels we use include
 * "rnnt_encoder" -> transducer encoder, i.e., the Conformer model